 What to do with Unfrozen Credit

 Use it!
-Unfrozen credit means you are free to apply for new credit cards, get approved for a mortgage, or apply for other credit products.
+Unfrozen credit means you can apply for new credit cards, get approved for a mortgage, or apply for other credit products.
 If you found Snowcap.Me helpful or want to support our mission, shop our latest offers by clicking the button below.

-Important note: Unfreezing your credit only at Experian may cause a new credit application to fail, if your Equifax or TransUnion credit files are still frozen.
-If you haven’t already done so, unfreeze your credit at Equifax and TransUnion to be certain a company can check your creditworthiness.
+Important note: Unfreezing your credit only at Experian may cause a new credit application to fail if your Equifax or TransUnion credit files are still frozen.
+If you haven’t already done so, unfreeze your credit at Equifax and TransUnion to be sure a company can check your creditworthiness.

-After you use your unfrozen credit, be sure to re-freeze your files so you are once again protected against major identity theft.
+After you use your thawed credit, be sure to re-freeze your files, so you are once again protected against major identity theft.
 You can use our freeze guides to re-freeze your credit.
-Without an account to sign into like the other bureaus, how to unfreeze your credit at Experian isn’t as fast as the other bureaus.